ChoiVadim/OSS_proj/README.md

  - Other.

 ## Installation
-Install Requirements: Use the provided requirements.txt file to install the necessary dependencies.
+ - Install Requirements: Use the provided requirements.txt file to install the necessary dependencies.
-`pip install -r requirements.txt`
+`pip install -r requirements.txt`.
-Configure Settings: Open the config.py file and set the required values like API keys.
+ - Configure Settings: Open the config.py file and set the required values like API keys.
-Run Jarvis: Execute the main.py script to start Jarvis.
+ - Run Jarvis: Execute the main.py script to start Jarvis.

 ## Python version
 I was using Python `3.11.3`, but it should work on any newer version.